Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

       Since Godot 4.2, you don't have to create alternative tiles to rotate or flip tiles anymore.
-You can rotate any tile while placing it in the TileMap editor by using the rotation/flip buttons in the TileMap editor toolbar.
+You can rotate any tile while placing it in the LayeredTileMap editor by using the rotation/flip buttons in the LayeredTileMap editor toolbar.

-To create an alternative tile, right-click a base tile in the atlas displayed by the TileSet editor, then choose **Create an Alternative Tile**:
+To create an alternative tile, right-click a base tile in the atlas displayed by the LayeredTileSet editor, then choose **Create an Alternative Tile**:

 .. figure:: img/using_tilesets_create_alternative_tile.webp
    :align: center
-   :alt: Creating an alternative tile by right-clicking a base tile in the TileSet editor
+   :alt: Creating an alternative tile by right-clicking a base tile in the LayeredTileSet editor

-   Creating an alternative tile by right-clicking a base tile in the TileSet editor
+   Creating an alternative tile by right-clicking a base tile in the LayeredTileSet editor

 If currently in Select mode, the alternative tile will already be selected for editing.
 If not currently in Select mode, you can still create alternative